 - A. Only CSUEU members in good standing may run for and be elected to Corporation Office. - B. The Corporation Officers are elected by the active members in good standing who: - 1. are members of the Board of Directors; or - 2. are Chapter Vice Presidents, Secretaries, Treasurers, Chapter Organizing Chairs and Chapter Bargaining Unit Representatives not already serving on the board.
 (BD 77/10/2) - Section 5.7.
 Voting Rights.
 All voting rights of the active members, except those exercised within their respective chapters, shall be delegated to and exercised by and through their duly elected directors. - Section 5.8.
 Term of Office.
-The election cycle of Corporation officers shall correspond with the cycle established by Corporation Policy. - Section 5.9.
+The election cycle of Corporation officers shall correspond with the cycle established by Corporation Policy.

+Section 5.9.
 Installation of New Directors.

-Newly elected Officers shall be installed as the Officers of the Corporation at the close of the Board of Directors Meeting at which they are elected.
-Before entering upon their duties, each shall take an oath, the exact terms of which may be established by resolution of the Board, to support the aims and purposes of the Corporation, support and defend its Bylaws, and faithfully discharge the duties of such office.
-Directors elected at or between meetings of the Board of Directors shall take the oath at that meeting before taking office.
-Directors elected at other times shall take the oath at the beginning of the first meeting of the Board of Directors which they attend.
-The President shall conduct the installation of all Officers and Directors and administer the oath to them.
+A. Newly elected Executive Officers and Bargaining Unit Chairs and Vice Chairs shall be installed as the Officers of the Corporation at the close of the Board

+- of Directors Meeting at which they are elected.
+Before entering upon their duties, each shall take an oath to support the aims and purposes of the Corporation, support and defend its Bylaws, and faithfully discharge the duties of such office.
+(BD July/2017/8) - B. Other Directors elected at other times shall take the oath at the beginning of the first meeting of the Board of Directors which they attend.
+(BD July/2017/8) - C. The President or designee shall conduct the installation of all Officers and Directors and administer the oath.
+(BD July/2017/8)